rabbitmq/rabbitmq-website/docs/oauth2.md

 ### Configure OAuth 2.0 provider's issuer {#configure-issuer}

 Before RabbitMQ 3.13, users had to either configure the JWKS endpoint (that is `auth_oauth2.jwks_url` variable) or statically [configure the signing keys](#configure-signing-keys).
 Now, users only need to configure the OpenID Provider's **issuer** URL and from this URL RabbitMQ downloads the OpenID Provider configuration which includes the JWKS endpoint in addition to other endpoints which will be useful in other contexts.

 Usually, this **issuer** URL is the same URL configured in the management plugin (`management.oauth_provider_url`).
 From now on, you only need to configure a single URL, specified by the `auth_oauth2.issuer` variable.
 Except in edge cases where the **issuer** URL does not host the login page.
-In that cases, the user configures the login page in the `management.oauth_provider_url` variable.
+In those cases, the user configures the login page in the `management.oauth_provider_url` variable.

 Sample configuration using issuer:
 ```ini